Jaharmi/packer-esxi/README.md

 Network`) network.
 If this isn't the case, you can adjust the [boot command to set a static IP][].

-This example repo comes out of [this post I wrote on how to use Packer with VMware ESXi][post].
+This example repo comes out of [this post on how to use Packer with VMware ESXi][post].

 ## Usage